Tech

 Anthropic announced it has raised $65 billion in a series H fundraising round, with a staggering valuation of $965 billion.
 The round was led by Altimeter Capital, Dragoneer, Greenoaks, and Sequoia Capital.

 In addition to the fundraising news, Anthropic also released Claude Opus 4.8, less than six weeks after its last version.
-The incremental update to Anthropic’s flagship AI model ekes out better benchmark score for agentic coding tasks, multidisciplinary reasoning, and financial analysis.
+The incremental update to Anthropic’s flagship AI model ekes out a better benchmark score for agentic coding tasks, multidisciplinary reasoning, and financial analysis.

 The company says Opus 4.8 is more “honest,” and is less likely to be overconfident and make claims that it cannot support.